 Wherever you travel to, if you want to book a hotel, use our luxury travel concierge.
 We offer free upgrades, free breakfasts, free hotel credit, and VIP gifts at luxury hotels like Four Seasons, Aman, Belmond, Ritz-Carlton, InterContinental and more… at no extra cost.
 We offer particularly great free benefits at Loews Portofino Bay, Ritz-Carlton and JW Marriott, so do drop us a message for a quote!

-Below, I have outlined each hotel’s pros and cons, but I have also focused on the club floor and lounge sections of these hotels.
-When you have considered food costs and drink costs across the resort, it usually works out better value to book a club room (even though the upfront price is more) than booking a standard room at these resorts.
+Below, I have outlined each hotel’s pros and cons, but I have also focused on these hotels’ club floor and lounge sections.
+When considering food and drink costs across the resort, it usually works out better to book a club room (even though the upfront price is more) than booking a standard room at these resorts.

-When you take all your expenses into consideration, food, drink, fast pass costs (park entry ticket must be purchased separately), and the inconvenience and time wasted getting to and from the parks, a $400 USD or $500 USD per night club room might be less expensive than a $200 USD per night standard hotel outside the park, particularly if you have one, two, or three kids.
+When you consider all your expenses, food, drink, and fast pass costs (park entry ticket must be purchased separately).
+The inconvenience and time wasted getting to and from the parks, a $400 USD or $500 USD per night club room might be less expensive than a $200 USD per night standard hotel outside the park, particularly if you have one, two, or three kids.

 1. Loews Portofino Bay Hotel at Universal Orlando

 Our top choice is the Loews Portofino Bay Hotel at Universal, followed by the Hard Rock and the Royal Pacific which both come in second for different reasons.
 Book any of these hotels via our luxury travel concierge for a better deal.

 Crucially, the rooms at the Loews Portofino Bay are 335 square feet and the largest of the three hotels, with the Hard Rock coming in at the middle.
 The rooms at the Lowes Royal Pacific are almost 120 square feet smaller.